---->

 emitted signals and responded to signals, and this was understood

-spirits.
+occult or alchemist.
 The key to Gilbert's theory was bodies automatically

 machine is a kind of mechanical clockwork whose motions are caused